xiangjunn/tp/docs/DeveloperGuide.md

     * 1b1.
 SAS gives the user the option of adding the contact anyway.

     * 1b2.
 User proceeds to add the contact.

-      Resume use case from step 2.
+    Use case resumes from step 2.

 * *a.
 At any time. user chooses not to add the contact.